LIFE FOR WOMEN IN THE 19TH CENTURY

 Divorce was made legal in Britain in 1857 but it was very rare in the 19th century.

-In the 19th century wealthy women were kept busy running the household and organising the servants.
+In the 19th century wealthy women were kept busy running the household and organizing the servants.
 Well to do women often also did charitable work.

 In 1874 the first successful typewriter went on sale (It was invented in the USA by Christopher Sholes) and the telephone was invented in 1876.
 These two new inventions meant more job opportunities for women.
 At the end of the 19th century new technology created more jobs for women.